-Given that the above estimate is rather crude, it is unlikely that without significant storage increase, water at the above high threshold can be made available.
-Also, while this storage is not impossible to construct in principle, as it is only approximately 60 % of the long-term mean annual flow at the site and there are dams with larger percentages than that, it is hardly practical because:
+Even given that the above estimate is rather crude, it is unlikely that without significant storage increase, water at the above high threshold can be made available.
+Also, while this storage is not impossible to construct in principle as it is only approximately 60% of the long-term mean annual flow at the site, and dams with larger percentages of that are known, it is hardly practical because:

 - The cumulative dam storage upstream of Srisailam at present is already 17.1 BCM.
-More storage will not only be detrimental to the upstream basin but also become inefficient in an already heavily regulated system - The dead storage of such a dam (or a combination of dams) in a flat basin like the Krishna is likely to take up a large proportion of the total storage. - No major additional storage construction is actually planned how much water can realistically be made available.
-To achieve this, several runs with different flow thresholds have been carried out until the maximum deficit in the Srisailam time series has dropped to 20 BCM.
-The corresponding threshold flow is 2,700 MCM per month or 32,400 MCM on the annual scale.
+More storage will not only be detrimental to the upstream basin but also inefficient in an already heavily regulated system. - The dead storage of such a dam (or a combination of dams) in a flat basin like the Krishna is likely to be a large proportion of the total storage. - No major additional storage construction is actually planned.